 If you go

 Are you planning a trip to southern Italy?
+Take a look at Alberobello, Puglia’s Trulli Capital, our article for Getting on Travel.
 Tom and I have found loads of travel inspiration on the Puglia pages of Wandering Italy and for background information on Alberobello, we also recommend Puglia’s Trulli: Unique stone houses in the Heel of the Boot, from Martha’s Italy.

 When we travel, regional cooking is always on our minds.
 You might also be interested in these food articles from our travels in Italy: